BetaTuX/react-starter/README.md

-# Getting Started with Create React App
+# React functional front starter pack (using hooks)
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It is using the [Nest.js API](https://github.com/BetaTuX/nest-typeORM-pgsql-api-starter) available in my repository.

 ## Available Scripts